Anithababy143/gas-leakage-detection/README.md

 A hardware-based safety system that detects harmful gas leaks in the environment and alerts the user through buzzer/alarm and notifications.

 ---

+# Abstract
+The petroleum sector involves hazardous environments where gases such as methane and carbon monoxide pose significant risks to worker safety.
+This project proposes an embedded-based portable kit for monitoring methane and carbon monoxide gas levels, ensuring the safety of workers in the petroleum sector.

+The kit includes:
+- Gas sensors for detecting methane and carbon monoxide.
+- A portable embedded gateway device.
+- A cloud-based platform.
+- A dedicated mobile application.

+The sensors are portable and rugged, enabling real-time monitoring of gas concentrations in the work environment.

+---

 # 📖 Features
 - Detects hazardous gases (like LPG, Methane, CO) in real time
 - Triggers buzzer alarm when gas concentration exceeds safe levels